cvc5/ethos/user_manual.md

 The user is responsible that the input can be properly parsed by the oracle, and the outputs of oracles can be properly parsed by the ALF checker.

 In the above example, a proof rule is then defined that says that if `z` is an integer greater than or equal to `2`, is the product of two integers `x` and `y`, and is prime based on invoking `runIsPrime` in the given requirement, then we can conclude `false`.

+# <a name="list-computation"></a> Checker Response

+After successfully parsing an input file with no errors, the ALF checker will respond with one of two possibilities:
+- `incomplete` if it parsed any proof rule that was marked with the attribute `:sorry`, or
+- `correct` otherwise.

 # Appendix